From callback hell to promises

 Pending

-The pending states means that the Promise
+The pending states means that the Promise simply is waiting for a certain event.

 Resolved or not

-depending on the result of our callback function inside our Promise
+After that a certain event happened the Promise can now be either resolved or reject depending on the result of our callback function inside our Promise.

 Consume the promise

-should return a result whether it is positive or negative we have a data in result, so we can access this result outside of our Promise
+From now our Promise should return a result whether it is positive or negative we have a data in result, so we can access this result outside of our Promise with some new keywords that we will see.

 Promise in demo

-Let's see with examples how you can create Promise
+Let's see with examples how you can create Promise.

 Create your promise